svewap/nnrestapi/Documentation/Authentication/Authentication/10_http_auth.rst

          // ... or to the users defined in the TypoScript setup
          @Api\Access("config[myUsers]")

-      You can find detailled configuration options in :ref:`this section <access>` of the documentation.
+      You can find detailed configuration options in :ref:`this section <access>` of the documentation.

 See the :ref:`examples below <authentication_http_examples>` on how to create a request in JavaScript using Basic HTTP Authorization.